ePages-de/epages-devportal/_posts/2019/2019-09-26-why-it-makes-sense-to-introduce-a-design-system.md

 * UX directive
 * Elements used in the UI (inventory) and their behavior
 * Design guidelines for styling UI inventory (colors, fonts, dimensions, padding...)
-* When to use specific elements (use cases)
 * Tone of voice

 ## Let's do this

 It's clear that a design system is not brought by Santa Claus.
 It involves a huge amount of work and alignment of resources to establish it.
-Processes need to be implemented, and all involved parties have to be onboarded.
+Processes need to be implemented on how to best work together crafting a great product, and all involved parties have to be onboarded.
 In a follow-up post we'll give you insights of how we made the first small steps towards a design system.